pyzo/pyzo-website/pages/speed.md

     dynamic library.
 This can be a very effective means to communicate with existing code.
 No compilation required.

-  * Cython can also be used to wrap your exitsing C/C++ code for Python.
+  * Cython can also be used to wrap your existing C/C++ code for Python.
     You are then using Cython in a way that is similar to Matlab's mex-files.